presidenten/vuex-automator-loader/README.md

 # vuex-automator-loader #

-This is a webpack loader that include all the applications vuex models to the vuex store automtically, so that the `Vuex.store`s modules are automatically populated.
+This is a webpack loader that populates the vuex store automtically with all the applications vuex models.
-The loader assumes that the code structure is modular where components have everything they need in their folders, rather than based on
-"Socks drawer" where files are grouped by whether they are actions, getters etc.
+The loader assumes that the code structure is modular where components have everything they need in their folders (view.vue, model.js, test.spec.js etc in same folder), rather than based on "Socks drawer" where files are grouped by their types (./actions/action1.js, ./getters/getter1.js etc).

 ([See explanation here](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript)).